lovelyscalabledrawings/lsd-guides/wiki/Interactions.md

 It reads as "`append` content to `#content` element".
 The two-dollar is a special **combinator** and it means "document.body".
 There are 4 combinators like that:

   * **&&** (default) - Find in root widget.
 Finds widget in LSDOM.
   * **&** - Find in this widget.
   * **$$** - Find an element in document.body
   * **$** - Find elements in this element.

-The part at the end is a name of the action.
+>The part at the end is a name of the action.
 Parenthesizes is optional, but it's there for a better readability.
 The action should be separated from selector with space.

 Multiple selectors may be separated with comma in one expression.
 Each selector and action is converted into **chain link** where they are executed in order.

 When the action is not set in expression, the default target action is used for the widget (and for asynchronous widgets it's `update`).

 A few examples of other `target` values:

     target="grid item :delete()"
     // Delete all items in the grid

     target="& :toggle()"
     // Make widget toggle its checkedness (applicable to checkboxes)

     target="$ + a :submit(), $ :hide()"
     // Submit the next element to this node (which is a link), and hide the node after it's done

 When the only thing that glues widgets together is a selector in template, and the actual widget classes are clean, it is easy to maintain and change.
 So if someone changes markup in the application, he can change selectors accordingly without looking for the right place in myriads of javascript files.

+## Pseudos

+In order to be able to manipulate your objects in a more intuitive way, you can use several pseudos.
+They work perfectly in a combination with the rest of selectors, and solve most of the traditional problems.

+There are following pseudos:
+  first-of-class: matches the first element of the given class
+  last-of-class: matches the last element of the given class
+  only-of-class: matches the element, if it's the only element of the given class

+You can combine them to get the desirable result, for example:

+   target = "&& fieldset:last-of-class(address) :clone()"
+   // Find the last possible fieldset that has an 'address' class in given scope, and clone it.

+   target = "&& fieldset:first-of-class(address) :clone()"
+   // Likewise, find the first fieldset that has 'address' class in the given scope, and clone it.

+   target = "&& fieldset:last-of-class(address):not(:only-of-class(address)) :delete()"
+   // Find the fieldset that has an 'address' class, and delete it, if it is not the only element that has 'address' class in given scope

+Using these principles you don't have to write complex JavaScript logic to manipulate DOM anymore.
+Most of the things are easy to cover using that powerful concept, combined with the other ones described in that chapter.

 ## Promises